-- salt and freshly ground black pepper
+salt and freshly ground black pepper

   Place the lentils and 900ml/1¾ pints of the water into a pan, stir well and bring to the boil.
 Skim off any froth that forms on the surface of the water with a spoon.
 Cover the pan with a lid and reduce the heat to a simmer.
 Simmer, stirring regularly, for 35–40 minutes, or until the lentils are just tender, adding more water as necessary.

-When the lentils have cooked through, remove the pan from the heat and use a whisk to break down the lentils.
+  When the lentils have cooked through, remove the pan from the heat and use a whisk to break them down.
 Set the mixture aside to thicken and cool.

   Meanwhile, heat the oil in a frying pan over a medium heat.
 Add the cumin seeds and fry for 20–30 seconds, or until fragrant.

   Add the onion, chillies and ginger and fry for 4–5 minutes, or until golden brown.